Seenivasanseeni/Distributed-Math-System/Readme.md

-#dist-Client
+#Distributed Math System
-It is a client program for accessing a distributed system.
+It is a for accessing a distributed system.

 Procedure is as follows